 - Some use cases require MAM while some do not.

 Device Management and MDM Enrollment

-Following is a summary of the advantages and disadvantages (along with mitigations) of requiring MDM enrollment in a Endpoint Management Enterprise mode deployment.
+Following is a summary of the advantages and disadvantages (along with mitigations) of requiring MDM enrollment.

 When MDM enrollment is optional